zanza00/learn-fp-ts/option/README.md

 );
 ```

 Why we can't use `map`?
-The reason is that in this case the function may fail so we return an `Option`, with map we would be with `Option<Option<A>>` and that's not good, _chain_ is a function that "flattens" the result.
+The reason is that in this case, the function may fail so we return an `Option`, with map we would be with `Option<Option<A>>` and that's not good, _chain_ is a function that "flattens" the result.

 {% hint style="info" %}
 `chain` and `flatMap` are two functions that can be _derived from one another_ and are not the same function with different names.
 More info can be found [here](https://dev.to/gcanti/getting-started-with-fp-ts-monad-6k)